-In any business, responding to queries and leads quickly is best practice, but this is especially true for insurance companies.
+In any business, responding to queries and leads quickly is the best practice, but this is especially true for insurance companies.

 According to The Insurance Journal, insurance shoppers consider quick response times to be the most significant differentiator when purchasing insurance.

 It is important to keep in mind the purchasing behaviour of insurance shoppers.
-By the time a customer reaches out to about a potential policy, they have already done their research, compared policies and are ready to purchase.
+By the time a customer reaches out about a potential policy, they have already done their research, compared policies and are ready to purchase.
 You have no time to lose to close that deal.

 The same is true for insurance customer service queries.
 Queries being handled by insurance companies tend to be more issue-driven than the average sales query.

 Customers are likely to reach out to their insurers at critical points in their customer journey:

 These are critical junctions for the customer who requires an effective and quick response.